-It was only three years ago that Montreal Canadiens general manager Marc Bergevin shocked the hockey world and traded fan-favorite defenseman P.K.
+It was only four years ago that Montreal Canadiens general manager Marc Bergevin shocked the hockey world and traded fan-favorite defenseman P.K.
 Subban to the Nashville Predators in exchange for Shea Weber.
 The trade immediately split the Canadiens fanbase into two sides: one that despised the trade, the other that loved it.

 It seemed as if there was no middle ground, and that the great debate of which team won the trade would go for years to come.
 That was until June 2019, where a certain move by the Predators would evidently decide the winner of “the trade.”